 The question is not whether your clients are on social media but how to find and target them.

 Here are 6 crazy specific hypertargeting hacks to find more clients on social media:

 You can hypertarget people specifically by where they live or where they have been by address.
-Choose any of these 4 options:
+I can choose any of these 4 options when creating your audience:

 - Everyone in this location – Home or most recent location

 - People who live in this location – Whose home is here

 - People recently in this location – Most recent location

 - Those traveling in this location – Most recent location BUT home is over 125 miles away

 For example, a personal injury law firm can target people who have recently been in a hospital.
 All you need is the hospital’s address.